The superficial perineal pouch is an anatomic space below the perineal membrane in the urogenital triangle of the perineum.

 stage II: invasion of paravaginal tissues but no extension beyond pelvic side walls

-A vaginal leiomyoma is an extremely rare entity and falls under extra uterine pelvic leiomyomas.
+Vaginal leiomyomas are an extremely rare entity and fall under extra-uterine pelvic leiomyomas.

 They are extremely rare with only ~ 300 cases reported in literature 3.